Quick overview

 - Imprisonment: In more serious cases, the perpetrator of bullying as a criminal offence may even face imprisonment, especially if the victim’s health has been seriously damaged or if the aggressor has committed the act in a particularly insidious way.

-- Prohibition from working: the court may also decide to prohibit the pursuit of a particular profession if it is proven that the perpetrator has abused his or her employment position to commit criminal acts.
+- Prohibition from working: the court may also decide to prohibit the pursuit of a certain profession if it is proven that the perpetrator has abused his/her employment position to commit criminal acts.

 In addition to criminal penalties, the perpetrator often faces civil actions, for example for damages or personal injury suffered by the victim.